nrv-framework/NRV/docs/usersguide/simulables.rst

    * - threshold
      - float
      - -40
-     - voltage threshold in mV for further spike detection in post-processing, by default set to -40mV, see post-processing files for further help
+     - voltage threshold in mV for further spike detection in post-processing, by default set to -40mV, see the :doc:`post-processing section <postproc>` for further help

 For the end-user, two specific methods for intracellular stimulation of unmyelinated axons are available:

-* ``insert_I_Clamp`` to perform current clamp stimulation.
+* :meth:`~nrv.nmod.unmyelinated.insert_I_Clamp` to perform current clamp stimulation.
 For the moment only single pulse waveform are available.

     .. list-table:: Arguments of current clamp method
        :widths: 15 25 50